-We are reviewing health and social care systems to find out how services are working together to care for people aged 65 and older.
+We have carried out reviews of health and social care systems across the country to find out how services are working together to care for people aged 65 and older.

 Our reports of local health and social care systems

 The Secretaries of State for Health and Social Care and for Communities and Local Government asked us to carry out a series of targeted reviews of local health and social care systems.
 These focus on how services meet people’s needs and how care providers work together.
 For example:

 - Are older people supported to stay well and to continue to live in their home?